Hamids29/439-Final-Project/README.md

 # Thyroid Cancer Risk Predictor

 ## Overview
 This project implements a machine learning model to predict thyroid cancer risk based on patient data.
-It was developed as a final project for CS 439: Machine Learning Applications in Healthcare.
+It was developed as a final project for CS 439

 ## Project Description
 Thyroid cancer incidence has been increasing globally, and early detection is critical for improved treatment outcomes.
 This project addresses this challenge by: